 Venous drainage from the testes is via the pampiniform plexus which lies anterior to the vas deferens.
 The veins converge superiorly to form the testicular vein.
 The right testicular vein joins the vena cava, and the left testicular vein drains into the left renal vein.
 Drainage of the lymphatics from the testes follows the same path as the testicular arteries and drain to the preaortic lymph nodes.

 The testes have innervations from both sympathetic and parasympathetic fibers.

-As the testes move from the abdomen into the scrotum, it is gradually enveloped by several layers of muscle tissue.
+As the testes move from the abdomen into the scrotum, it is gradually enveloped by several layers of muscle tissue, the internal spermatic fascia, the cremasteric muscle and fascia, and the external spermatic fascia.
 The daily degree of testicular descent varies according primarily to temperature.
-This is controlled by the cremasteric muscles.
+This is controlled by the cremaster muscles.

 Two vestigial embryonic structures with no known physiologic function include the following: